eudoxia0/eudoxia0.github.io/article/_posts/2023-04-18-my-experience-bupropion.md

    There are still things I procrastinate on.
 Correspondence is something I struggle a lot with, I'm ashamed to think of all the emails in my archive where people have reached out to me and I procrastinated on replying to them until it became too embarrassing to even reply apologetically.
+But I now have the tools to at least improve things.

    Interestingly the effects were not immediate, but gradual, since doubling to 300mg daily I felt like productivity increasing like a gentle ramp-up across